 Illinois Department of Human Services (IDHS) Resources:

-- Approved Assessment Instruments (updated 8/2016) IDHS provides a list of approved assessment instruments broken down by the developmental area they are intended to assess.
+- Approved Evaluation and Assessment Instruments (updated 1/2022) IDHS provides a list of approved assessment instruments broken down by the developmental area they are intended to assess.
 This is not an exclusive list and providers may use tools that are not identified on the list with approval.
-Criteria for using a tool& other than what is on the approved list can also be found here.
+Criteria for using a tool & other than what is on the approved list can also be found here.

 - Eligibility Criteria, Evaluation and Assessment (Chapter 9, CFC Procedure Manual) IDHS provides eligibility criteria, policies, and procedures for determining eligibility, evaluation and assessment.
 Information for "At Risk" status is found in section 9.1.3 At Risk Condition.